amari-calipso/skye-lang/README.md

 If your project is a simple one that doesn't need any special configuration, you can just create a new file containing your Skye code, and then compile it or run it directly by using `skye compile <file>` or `skye run <file>` respectively.

-If you're working with a bigger project that you can create a Skye project by using the `skye new` command.
+If you're working with a bigger project you can create a Skye project by using the `skye new` command.
 At this stage, you should choose if you want to create a standalone program (`skye new standalone <project_name>`), or a Skye package (`skye new package <project_name>`).

 Standalone projects can be built by using the `skye build` command, and Skye packages can be exported using `skye export`.
 The result of `skye export` is a `zip` file that can be installed using `skye install <package_file>`.
 To remove an installed package, use `skye remove <package_name>`.